America's Founding Father Would Be Outraged By Trump

 Among those who filled the two-story neoclassical edifice: Rhode Island Sen. Sheldon Whitehouse (D), Rep. David Cicilline (D), and Newport Mayor Harry Winthrop.

 You need to be an ‘upstander,’ not a bystander.
 Whoever degrades another, degrades me.
-Sister Jane Gerety, president of Salve Regina University in Newport.
+Martha L. Minow, professor and former dean of Harvard Law School

 Rather than attack Trump by name or directly, the speakers invoked the letter’s words to shame him, suggesting that Washington’s idea of being a “good citizen” implied confronting and taking personal responsibility for schemes of intolerance in America.